Far-right politics in Finland: Contemporary

 NRM Finnish independence day demonstration, 2018.

 Suomen Vastarintaliike ("the Finnish Resistance Movement") is the Finnish branch of the Nordic Resistance Movement.
 The members also participate in hand-to-hand combat and shooting training arranged by the organization.
 The group also advocates pan-Finno-Ugrism, or "Kindred-folk ideology" ("Heimoaate"), and unification with ethnically Finnic Estonia is part of the group's program.
 The organisation is responsible for multiple violent crimes, including attacking anti-racism and gay pride demonstrations and stabbing participants of a left-wing event.
 According to an investigation by Yleisradio, two thirds of the members have a conviction for a violent crime.
-The FRM is responsible for killing an antifascist activist in 2016 in Helsinki.
+The FRM is responsible for 2016 Helsinki Asema-aukio assault.
 The group also awarded the title of "activist of the year" to a member convicted of torturing a man to death and possessing illegal weapons.
 The group assaults people they consider political enemies in their homes, a practice they dub "home visits".
 In 2020 a local Finns Party campaign chairman was left critically injured after being beaten with a clawhammer in his home in Jämsä.
 A man connected to the group is charged with attempted murder along with another man.
 The FRM also vandalized the Israeli embassy over 20 times and defaced synagogues, causing the Finnish ambassador to be called to the Israeli foreign ministry in Jerusalem twice.
 On 8 January 2021 Finnish police arrested yet another FRM member for murder, this time in Riihimäki.
 On 17 March 2021 Finnish police arrested an FRM member and confiscated several crates of explosives from his apartment.

 The FRM and other far-right nationalist parties organize an annual torch march demonstration in Helsinki in memory of the Finnish SS-battalion on the Finnish independence day which ends at the Hietaniemi cemetery where members visit the tomb of Carl Gustaf Emil Mannerheim and the monument to the Finnish SS Battalion.
 The event is protested by antifascists, leading to counter-demonstrators being violently assaulted by FRM members who act as security.
 The demonstration attracted close to 3,000 participants according to the estimates of the police and hundreds of officers patrolled Helsinki to prevent violent clashes.
 The march is attended and promoted by the Finns Party while it is condemned by left-wing parties.
 Iiris Suomela of the Green League characterized it as "obviously neo-Nazi" and expressed her disappointment in it being attended by such a large number of people.